FredHutch/easybuild-life-sciences/docs/sw_inventory/chorus-all-modules-24.04.md

 reference phylogenetic tree.
 Such data is typically produced by tools like EPA-ng, RAxML-EPA or pplacer and usually stored in jplace files.

+ - [gawk/5.3.0-GCC-12.3.0](The awk utility interprets a special-purpose programming language that makes it possible to handle simple data-reformatting jobs with just a few lines of code.)
+The awk utility interprets a special-purpose programming language that makes it possible to handle simple data-reformatting jobs with just a few lines of code.
+ - [gensim/4.3.2-foss-2023a](Gensim is a Python library for topic modelling, document indexing and similarity retrieval with large corpora.)
+Gensim is a Python library for topic modelling, document indexing and similarity retrieval with large corpora.
  - [geopandas/0.14.2-foss-2023a](GeoPandas is a project to add support for geographic data to pandas objects.
 It currently implements GeoSeries and GeoDataFrame types which are subclasses of pandas.Series and pandas.DataFrame respectively.
 GeoPandas objects can act on shapely geometry objects and